Bob Saget, comedian and Full House star, dies aged 65

 The comedian’s career was kickstarted in 1987 when he was cast as Danny Tanner in ABC sitcom Full House.

-He was also known for hosting America’s Funniest Home Videos from 199 to 1997 and being the voice of the future Ted Mosby in hit sitcom How I Met Your Mother.
+He was also known for hosting America’s Funniest Home Videos from 199 to 1997 as well as being the voice of the future Ted Mosby in hit sitcom How I Met Your Mother.

 In the later stages of his career, Saget returned to his stand-up roots, touring comedy shows around America.